Use cases

 Taking advantage of the server-side technology, broadpeak.io implements the Virtual Channel logic seamlessly in the back-end, so everything is abstracted to the client.
 When creating a modern Virtual Channel on broadpeak.io, a Live manifest is delivered to TV viewers, so the player sees a real Live stream.

 Creating a Virtual Channel on broadpeak.io implies that an external system is able to perform a scheduling, selecting what are the VOD(s), or Event(s) that need to be be scheduled, at what time, and for how long.
 It is usually represented by what we call a Virtual Timeline, which is the graphic representation of the consecutive programs scheduled on the channel over time.
-For each program that needs to be scheduled, a content replacement slot must be created through API for your Virtual Timeline to be effective as a Virtual Channel. broadpeak.io being an API platform, it does not provide a graphic display of the scheduled slots over time, but this could look like the one below:
+For each program that needs to be scheduled, a content replacement slot must be created through API for your Virtual Timeline to be effective as a Virtual Channel.

 When working HLS and DASH, the same Virtual Timeline must be built over both HLS and MPEG-DASH Services to ensure that all types of devices will get the same experience.
-Please note that due to the nature of the standards, the splicing precision is HLS, which usually relies on larger segment size, is lower than in MPEG-DASH.
+Please note that due to the nature of the standards, the splicing precision in HLS, which usually relies on larger segment size, is lower than in MPEG-DASH.
 For more information, please see the section Understanding broadpeak.io behavior .

 Personalized Virtual Channels